DataDog/hiring-engineers/answers.md

             port: 3306
 ```

-Once the playbook is run with the new configuration, MySQL metrics will be sent to Datadog.
-Below is the default MySQL dashboard, you can see this in you dashboard list by installing the MySQL Datadog integration.
+Once the playbook is run with the new configuration, MySQL metrics will start being sent to Datadog.
+Below is a screen shot of the default MySQL dashboard.
+You can see this in you dashboard list after installing the MySQL Datadog integration.

 ![hostmapview](./Screenshots/MySQLDash.png)